muragewanjohi/store-flow/ROADMAP_TRACKER.md

   - [ ] Prepare for Week 2 improvements
   - [ ] Celebrate successful launch! 🚀

+## **📝 Nice to have**
+- User selects type of store and system creates a sample of collections based on the type of business
+- AI to assist user on how to set up their store
+- default store to be setup

 ---

 ## **📊 Progress Tracking**